sbme-tutorials/sbme-tutorials.github.io/2018/measurements/assignments/python-lab.md

 ### A) Using Jupyter Notebook

-Interestingly, there is a big scientific packages that is shipped with Python, Spyder IDE, Jupyter Notebooks, scientifice libraries, and others in a single big package, Anaconda!
+Interestingly, there is a big scientific package that is shipped with Python, Spyder IDE, Jupyter Notebooks, scientifice libraries, and others in a single big package, Anaconda!

 You can download Anaconda from its official website: